 We also value the role of modern foreign languages in the curriculum and French is taught throughout the school from Year 1 to Year 6.
 We liaise with our secondary school colleagues and draw upon their expertise and experience to ensure the children get the best quality provision and work with them to provide greater depth teaching alongside our staff.

-When children leave The March CE Primary School at the end of Year 6, they should be equipped with the full range of skills that enables them to become lifelong learners.
+When children leave The March CE Primary School at the end of Year 6, they should be equipped with the full range of Knowledge and Skills that enables them to become lifelong learners.
 Through our unique approach of teaching and living out Christian Values, children are also equipped with the social skills and understanding to become good citizens in the future.

 We believe that the school/parent relationship is key to promoting learning beyond the school gates and crucial in ensuring children make the best possible progress.
 We pride ourselves on our open, friendly and approachable nature that encourages parents to be involved in their children’s learning.
 Furthermore, we host learning sessions to inform parents about how they can support their child.
 Recent session/parent forums include: How to help with reading, Maths Calculation Strategies, and Health and well being.